-Spain/Mexico, 2006, 119 min, 35mm, Dir.
+Spain/Mexico, 2006, 119 min, DCP, Dir.
 Guillermo del Toro, Rated R, Spanish with English subtitles, Warner Bros.

-From deep within the mind of noted Mexican auteur Guillermo del Toro came this mythology-laden dark fantasy set in the early half of Franco’s regime.
-Ten-year-old Ofelia travels with her pregnant mother to northern Spain where she meets her new stepfather, the vicious Captain Vidal, tasked with hunting down republican rebels.
-Exploring the woods around her, Ofelia discovers an ancient labyrinth with a faun that assigns her three tasks to restore her memories and immortality as the princess of the underworld, Moanna.
-Featuring an imaginative set of creatures, most famously the Pale Man with eyes embedded in his hands, and cleverly juxtaposing children’s fantasy with horror elements, it is no wonder that Pan’s Labyrinth won the Oscars for Best Art Direction, Best Cinematography, and Best Makeup.
-Those honors are an ironic distinction, as del Toro himself admits the movie that could never be made in Hollywood.
-Ten years later, Pan’s Labyrinth stands as the director’s best work and one of the finest fantasy films to date.
+From the mind of noted Mexican auteur Guillermo del Toro comes this mythology-laden dark fantasy set in the early half of Franco’s regime.
+Ten-year-old Ofelia travels with her pregnant mother to northern Spain where she meets her new stepfather, the vicious Captain Vidal who is tasked with hunting down republican rebels.
+Exploring the woods around her, Ofelia discovers an ancient labyrinth and a faun who gives her three tasks to complete that he claims will restore her memories and her immortality as the princess of the underworld, Moanna.
+This sometimes brutal but often poignant film looks at the trauma brought on by fascism and war through the eyes of a child, which makes it an excellent companion piece to one of Del Toro's earlier films The Devil's Backbone, which takes place during the same time period in Spain but takes a more horror-focused approach.

 Featuring an imaginative set of creatures, and cleverly juxtaposing children’s fantasy with horror elements, it's no wonder that Pan’s Labyrinth won Oscars for Best Art Direction, Best Cinematography, and Best Makeup.
 More than ten years later, it still stands among Del Toro's best work and one of the finest fantasy stories ever put to film.